-In the case of all allegations of abuse made against other children, the DSL/Deputy DSL will notify the parents of all the children involved as appropriate.
+In the case of all allegations of abuse made against other young people, the DSL/Deputy DSL will notify the parents of all the young people involved as appropriate.

 11. Students with special educational needs and disabilities

 We recognise that students with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
 Additional barriers can exist when recognising abuse and neglect in this group, including: